 Yeast infections can produce symptoms that are quite similar to bacterial infections and other health problems.
 Accordingly, it is imperative that you obtain a positive diagnosis, as the treatments for yeast infections are often very different than the treatments for other problems.

 Additionally, yeast infections of the paws can be secondary to other medical problems.
 For example, flea allergies, environmental allergies and food allergies can all cause your dog to lick and bite at his feet.

 This will cause your dog’s toes to remain moist for long periods of time, which, when combined with the original condition that caused the itchiness, often allows yeasts to colonize your dog’s feet.

-In these types of cases, you'll have to treat both the yeast infection and the underlying problem to have success – otherwise, the yeast infection may not respond to the treatment, or it may return after going away for a short time.
+In these types of cases, you’ll have to treat both the yeast infection on the paws and the underlying problem to have success – otherwise, the yeast infection may not respond to the treatment, or it may return after going away for a short time.

-To get to the bottom of your dog’s paw problem, your vet will likely begin by taking a detailed history.
+To get to the bottom of possible yeast infection on your dog’s paw, your vet will likely begin by taking a detailed history.
 He or she will ask you questions like: